MaisaMatos/angular-proway-computer/README.md

 # ProwayComputers

+This project was developed as a request of the Start program, provided by Capgemini, and fully instructed by ProWay Technology Training.

+It simulates an e-commerce where you can buy and search for technology products and has only the front-end part.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.2.
+It was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.2.

 ## Development server

+Run `npm install`.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.